UtterDonkey/scratch2js/README.md

 #### `go_to`
-Requires 2 parameters, first for X, second for Y. Sets sprite's Position.
+Requires 2 parameters, first for X, second for Y. Sets sprite's position.

 #### `go_to_mouse`